How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Causal discovery, also known as causal structure learning, is a highly active research field with new methods being published at almost every major machine learning conference (see \cite{zanga2022survey,assaad2022survey,brouillard2024landscape} for recent surveys on methods and applications).
-The field aims to provide tools for inferring qualitative cause-and-effect relationships from observational and experimental data while elucidating the assumptions that are needed to do so.
-One of the seminal causal discovery algorithms that inspired many others is the PC-algorithm \citep{spirtes1991algorithm}.
-Starting from a fully connected graph, the PC-algorithm sequentially executes statistical tests for conditional independence (CI), pruning the graph whenever an independence is found and choosing the next tests based on the current state of the graph.
-Finally, it uses previously tested or additional conditional independence statements to orient as many edges as possible.
+Causal discovery, also known as causal structure learning, is an active research field with new methods being published at almost every major machine learning conference; see \cite{zanga2022survey,assaad2022survey,brouillard2024landscape} for recent surveys on methods and applications.
+The field aims to provide tools for inferring qualitative cause-and-effect relationships from observational and experimental data, typically in the form of a graphical model, while elucidating the assumptions underlying such inference.
+One of the seminal causal discovery algorithms that inspired many others is the PC algorithm \citep{spirtes1991algorithm}.

-The correctness of the PC algorithm and its descendants, such as FCI \citep{spirtes2001anytime} and PCMCI \citep{runge_detecting_2019,runge_discovering_2020}, is typically proven for an idealized setting without statistical finite sample errors.
-In this setting, it is shown that the output is sound and maximally informative as long as the data generation process satisfies the mechanistic assumptions of the algorithm \citep{Spirtes2000}.
-But theoretical results on finite sample performance are much harder to prove and therefore rare (see \citep{kalisch2007estimating}).
-Assessments of finite sample performance are common using any of a variety of performance metrics \citep{tsamardinos_max-min_2006,henckel2024adjustment,wahl2024separationbased}, but these metrics usually require knowledge of the ground truth causal graph, limiting these evaluations to simulated data that may have exploitable unrealistic artifacts \citep{reisach_beware_2021}.
-In addition, it is often unclear how well real-world data conforms to the assumptions of causal discovery.
-As a consequence of statistical errors and assumption violations, PC-like methods may return an output graph with conspicuous inconsistencies, such as conflicting edge orientations where the algorithm attempted to orient the same edge in different directions at different points of the procedure.
+The correctness of the PC algorithm and its descendants, such as FCI \citep{spirtes2001anytime} and PCMCI \citep{runge_discovering_2020}, was proven for an idealized setting in the absence of finite sample errors.
+In this setting, it is shown that the output is maximally informative as long as the data generation process satisfies the assumptions of the algorithm \citep{Spirtes2000}.
+Theoretical results on finite sample performance are much harder to prove and therefore rare; see \cite{kalisch2007estimating}.
+Assessments of finite sample performance employ any of a variety of performance metrics \citep{tsamardinos_max-min_2006,peters2015structural, henckel2024adjustment,wahl2024separationbased}, but these metrics usually require knowledge of the ground truth causal graph, limiting these evaluations to simulated data.
+In addition, it is often unclear how well real-world data conforms to the assumptions of causal discovery, leaving users wondering how much they can trust an algorithm's results~\citep{krich2020estimating,miersch2025evaluating}.